Radio over IP (RoIP)

 - Extend the range of an existing radio network.
 Users in IP radio networks can communicate with endpoints that are outside the range or line-of-sight of the local network.

 - Access other devices.
 By using any number of available VoIP service providers, a radio can communicate with mobile devices, telephones and other endpoints anywhere in the world.

 - Interoperability between IP radio networks.
 By providing a common interface between the different networks, two RoIP gateway devices can communicate with each other directly using the Internet Protocol regardless of the analog or digital local radio networks the gateways are associated.

-VOCAL’s software is available for a variety of platforms, including the following .
+VOCAL’s optimized Radio over IP software is available for the following platforms.
 Please contact us for specific RoIP supported platforms.